NeuroTechHub/neurotechhub.github.io/content/about/_index.md

 title: "About"
 date: 2025-01-01
 draft: false
-description: "Learn about the Neurotech Hub community and our mission"
+description: "Learn about the NeuroTechHub community and our mission"
 ---

-# About Neurotech Hub
+# About NeuroTechHub

 ## Our Story

-Neurotech Hub was founded with a simple belief: the future of brain-computer interfaces will be built through open collaboration.
+NeuroTechHub was founded with a simple belief: the future of brain-computer interfaces will be built through open collaboration.
 We're a community of passionate researchers, engineers, and innovators who are committed to advancing neurotechnology through shared knowledge and collective effort.

 ## Our Mission